 One of my favorite purchases of all time is a square collapse-able canvas box that fits perfectly between the girls’ car seats and holds an impressive amount of stuff.
 I got it from the Dollar Spot of the Mothership for only $3.
 I load that thing up with all their favorite books and toys so they can pull out whatever they want without my help.
 I try to packs a bunch of small things vs. a couple big things so they don’t get bored too fast.

 No road trip is complete without snacks!
-My go-to’s are small crackers served in a PlaytexBaby Twist n’ Click™ Snackers and squeezable fruit pouches.
+My go-to’s are small crackers served in a covered snack cup and squeezable fruit pouches.
 The appeal of both is that they don’t need help and neither makes a mess (unless my kids decide to squeeze everything out but they are finally old enough to know better).
-I gotta say, we love the Twist n’ Click™ Snackers because they have a handle and a lid that keeps the snacks fresh (yay!).
-When you open the lid, you can swivel and snap it to the bottom of the cup.
 The girls reach their hands in and can only pull out a couple crackers at a time.
 If they drop it, no worries – it doesn’t spill!
 No spills means I can toss them in my bag everyday, too (which I totally do).
 We really like these a lot more than the brand we used to use.

 Speaking of drinks and potty breaks, if your kid is potty training I highly recommend bringing his/her plastic potty and/or toilet seat insert with you.
 When my oldest was potty training, she was very particular about where she “went”.
 After two unsuccessful rest-stops with her having to go (but refusing to) on a road trip to Kiawah Island, SC, I realized she didn’t like the public toilets.
 So, we took her little plastic potty inside the fast-food restaurant’s bathroom and voila!
 She went.
 Also, I don’t recommend this unless it’s absolutely necessary, but if your kid really has to go and can’t hold it until the next available stop, having the potty will give them somewhere to sit and go if you have to pull over on the side of the road.
 But let’s hope it doesn’t come to that, right?